shrinedogg/biggs.dog/README.md

 - `**GBM_BACKENDS_PATH`** — set on both the Wolf sidecar and the Steam container; the CDI hook drops the NVIDIA GBM backend in `/usr/local/lib/gbm` while Mesa only searches `/usr/lib/x86_64-linux-gnu/gbm`.
 - **Sway via patched Wolf compositor** — Wolf's `gst-wayland-display` advertised both the legacy `wl_drm` global and `zwp_linux_dmabuf_v1` v4 feedback; nested wlroots (Sway 0.19+) binds both and aborts on the duplicate device announcement (`assert(wl->drm_render_name == NULL)`).
 The patched `shrinedogg/wolf` image skips `wl_drm` when dmabuf v4 feedback is active (legacy clients can opt back in with `GST_WAYLAND_DISPLAY_ADVERTISE_WL_DRM=1`), letting Steam run under Sway instead of gamescope.
 - `**/dev/shm` sizing** — a 4Gi memory-backed `emptyDir` at `/dev/shm`; the 64Mi runtime default exhausts instantly under Steam's CEF UI, yielding a black screen with only a cursor.
 - **User namespaces** — Steam's pressure-vessel runtime requires `user.max_user_namespaces`, which Talos defaults to `0`.
-Set via an Omni machine-config patch on the GPU node (node-level config, not in this repo).
+Enabled cluster-wide via Omni machine-config patches on every node (node-level config, not in this repo); also used by the `auth` and `affine` workloads, which run with `hostUsers: false` so their containers' root maps to an unprivileged host UID.
 - **Privileged Steam container** — Wolf hotplugs `uinput` devices mid-session; Kubernetes has no equivalent of Docker's `device_cgroup_rules`, so the container must be privileged to open the late-appearing `/dev/input/event`* nodes.
 - **Root Wolf entrypoint** — a ConfigMap (`wolf-entrypoint.yaml`) shadows the GOW `/entrypoint.sh` to force the Wolf sidecar to run as root, avoiding the upstream `gosu`/`supervisord` privilege-drop crash loop.
 (Re-declaring `PUID`/`PGID`/`UNAME` is rejected by server-side apply as duplicate map keys.)
 - **DRM render-node override** — `wolfConfig.runtimeVariables.renderNode` is pinned to `/dev/dri/renderD129`.
 The NVIDIA container toolkit injects the dGPU with its host numbering (`renderD128` doesn't exist inside the container), and with the wrong node Wolf fails GPU vendor detection and silently falls back to **software x264 encoding**.